wilsonliaows/docs/workbot/workbot-triggers.md

         <tr>
             <td>Optional</td>
             <td>
               Not required.
-If not defined, defaults to optional:true.
+If not defined, defaults to <code>optional:true</code>.
 Input parameter will be optional.
             </td>
         </tr>
         <tr>
             <td>Prompt</td>
             <td>
               Not required.
-If not defined, defaults to prompt:false.
+If not defined, defaults to <code>prompt:false</code>.
 No prompt will be generated.
             </td>
         </tr>
         <tr>